edsilv/aframe-workshop/README.md

 - Load a gltf model above the Hiro marker, e.g. https://nomad-project.co.uk/objects/collection/headrest/_headrest/headrest.gltf
 - Animate the rotation of the model about the Y (up) axis

-**Extra**

 - Use `<a-assets>` to preload your gltf
 - Use `debugUIEnabled: false;` to remove debug message overlays
 - Use `vr-mode-ui="enabled: false"` to remove VR goggles toggle (not needed)
 - Use `renderer="colorManagement: true;"` to enable colour management (otherwise gltfs don't display correctly)
 - Use `loading-screen="dotsColor: white; backgroundColor: black"` to create a customised loading screen

-### 3. Custom markers
+### 3. Custom marker

+**Goals**

-Upload an image to create a custom marker here: https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html
+- Upload `assets/markers/upload/0.png` to create a custom marker here: https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html

-Better to use simple shapes

-Can use Arucogen to generate generic images without rotational symmetry: http://chev.me/arucogen/
+- Use this custom marker in your scene instead of the Hiro marker preset

+**Notes**

-`patternRatio: 0.66;` needed as the marker ratio isn't 50%.
+- Set AR.js `patternRatio: 0.66;`: Aesthetically, it's preferable for the black border to match the Aruco grid pattern. `patternRatio: 0.66;` is needed as the marker ratio isn't 50%.
 A "Pattern Ratio 0.6" in the marker generator means that the pattern within the marker makes up 60% of the overall marker width (including border).
-For a 4x4 aruco the pattern ratio is 4/6.
-For a 5x5 it's 5/7 etc.
+For a 4x4 aruco the pattern ratio is 4/6 (4 grid items plus 2 sides of border).
+For a 5x5 it's 5/7 (5 grid items plus two sides of border), etc.

-Should be a black border.
+- Use `<a-entity camera></a-entity>`
+- Models must be placed inside the `a-marker` tags
+- Better to use simple shapes for markers
+- Markers must not have rotational symmetry
+- Black borders seem to work best

-Thicker borders are better for stability.
+- Thicker borders are better for stability

-Markers can be as small as 1.5/2cm but means that the phone has to be held close.
+- Markers can be as small as 1.5/2cm but it means that the phone has to be held close

-Models must be placed inside the `a-marker` tags.

-Need to include a `<a-entity camera></a-entity>`

 ### 4. Multiple markers

+**Goals**

+- Upload `assets/markers/upload/1.png` to create a custom marker here: https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html
+- Use this second custom marker in your scene to display https://nomad-project.co.uk/objects/collection/gourd/_gourd/gourd.gltf
-Use `rotating` mixin instead of duplicating attribute.
+- Create a `rotating` mixin instead of duplicating the animation attribute.